Affiliate links on Android Authority may earn us a commission. Learn more.

-Every single time I get a new phone, my first mission is to get rid of that pesky software manufacturers and carriers insist on pushing down our throats.
-Yes, I am talking about bloatware, those apps which come pre-installed in your new handsets, but you will likely never use and can’t truly uninstall.
+Whenever I get a new phone, my first mission is to get rid of that pesky software manufacturers and carriers force into our devices.
+Yes, I am talking about bloatware, apps which come pre-installed on your new handset, that you will likely never use and often can’t uninstall.

 The easiest way to clean up your app drawer is by hiding your apps.
 This used to be a feature we could only see in third-party launchers, which was heaven-sent for those of us who wanted to get rid of bloatware without having to root.
 The good news is some manufacturers have started baking this feature straight into their launchers, so you may not even need a third-party launcher to do this.

-We can’t exactly tell you how to hide apps, as this process is very different for every manufacturer and launcher, but it’s usually an option in the app drawer settings.
+We can’t exactly tell you how to hide apps on your specific device, as this process is very different for every manufacturer and launcher, but it’s usually an option in the app drawer settings.

-The downside to this is that hiding apps doesn’t do much other than keeping them out of sight.
-These apps will still run in the background and take up space.
-And given that most times bloatware can’t be uninstalled, the next best option would be to disable these applications from the system settings.
+The downside is that hiding apps doesn’t do much other than keep them out of sight.
+These apps may still run in the background and will take up space when hidden.

 How to disable apps

 Disabling apps will ensure installed applications are not running in the background.
-The icons will also fail to appear in your app drawer or home screens.
-The only issue is the app will continue to be in the phone, taking up precious space, but at least it won’t be draining other resources or cluttering your user interface.
+Icons also won’t appear in your app drawer or home screens.
+The only issue is the app will continue to be on the phone, taking up storage space, but at least it won’t be draining other resources or cluttering your user interface.
 Furthermore, not all apps can be disabled.
 You’ll need to check.

 - Find the application you want to disable and select it.

-- You should get a message warning you about the risks of disabling an app.
+- You should get a message warning about the risks of disabling an app.
 Hit Disable app if you’re OK with everything.

 - You are done!
 The app is now out of sight and no longer active.

-While none of these methods are quite as satisfying as completely removing bloatware from a device, it is certainly better than just leaving the apps enabled and eating away at your system resources.
+While none of these methods are quite as satisfying as completely removing bloatware from a device, it is undoubtedly better than just leaving the apps enabled and eating away at your system resources.
 For those that want to take it to the next level, you can always root your phone and get completely rid of bloatware.
 Rooting your device isn’t as straightforward, though.
 Regardless, you can hit the link below if you want to learn more about rooting.